KlarKent/qti_converter/README.md

 💡 Pro Tip

-How to Use QTI Converter via terminal:
+How to Use Portable CLI qtic via terminal:

 your_project_root/